-Replacing Tires and Wheels Replace your tires with radial tires
+Replacing Tires and Wheels

 Replace your tires with radial tires of the same size, load range, speed rating, and maximum cold tire pressure rating (as shown on the tire's sidewall).

 Mixing radial and bias-ply tires on your vehicle can reduce braking ability, traction, and steering accuracy.
 Using tires of a different size or construction can cause the ABS and vehicle stability assist system (VSA) to work inconsistently.